 A chill wind howled over the Firth of Forth's icy waters, blasting rain into my face with a bitter sting.
 In the haze far below small waves rose from the turbulent water.
 Scotland turned her fury against us and there was naught we could do but tuck our faces deeper into saturated hoods and cower at the scene around us.
-The Forth Rail Bridge glowed a brilliant crimson against the angry sky, flinching not an inch within the maelstrom of the gale.
-Standing high over the waters, encircled by a swirling shield of the elements, this night she was nigh on impenetrable to the likes of us.
+Above us the Forth Rail Bridge glowed a brilliant crimson against the angry sky, flinching not an inch within the maelstrom of the gale.
+Standing high over the waters, encircled by a swirling shield of the elements, it was clear we weren't going to get up there.

 With heavy hearts and sodden feet we trudged along the tracks, peering back intermittently until all that remained visible was the apocalyptic glow in the sky.
 We'd drive 1000 miles roundtrip to crack the Forth, all for naught.
 For the following 3 months my desktop image would be the Forth Rail Bridge, a constant reminder of unfinished business.
 I would conquer the red monster of the north.

 In 1890 the Prince of Wales banged home the last of the 8 million rivets, declaring the bridge open to traffic.
 At 2.5km long, made of 3 towering cantilever structures it dominates the landscape.
 The modern road bridge adjacent is slender and twinky compared to this mammoth mass of red metal.
 Almost 100 workers died during the 7 year construction using a material not previously used for bridge construction - steel.
 The three cantilever structures are each supported by 4 steel towers anchored into foundations which extend 27 meters below.
 Our learned Scotsman advisor Siologen Jeeves Westminster III quickly dismissed the possibility of boating to a pylon, "you'll be sucked out into the North sea ya wanker".
 Luckily, we had a plan B.